 I can assist and advise you concerning all of the important issues that should be contained in a Separation or Property Agreement.
 I will also negotiate the terms of any agreement on your behalf to reach an agreement that reflects your desires and best interest.
 Once the issues have been resolved, I can draft an Agreement that complies with the rules of New York.

 Written by Becky Caruso, Esq.

-Becky Caruso is a Binghamton Lawyer practicing in Central New York.
-She has over 20 years experience in all matters of DIVORCE, CHILD CUSTODY, and CHILD SUPPORT.
+Becky Caruso, Esq. is a Binghamton Lawyer practicing in Central New York.
+She has over 25 years experience Matrimonial and Family Law.

 Your Legal Matters Will Be Handled With Care And Understanding